Negasonic Teenage Warhead: Powers and abilities

 Ellie possesses superhuman strength, speed, durability and reflexes.
-She is able to overpower a host of skilled, military, or uniquely trained mercenaries in hand-to-hand combat, as well as showcasing superhuman physical prowess beyond the norm, battling the likes of Scorpia and Titania.
+She is able to overpower a host of skilled, military, or uniquely trained mercenaries in hand-to-hand combat, as well as showcasing superhuman physical prowess beyond the norm.
 She can read the thoughts of others and project her own with her telepathic abilities.
 She possesses precognitive abilities.
-She is the only person aware that Proteus has possessed Destiny and she shows her precognitive abilities, announcing to Selene the imminent return of her victorious inner circle.
-Ellie showcased a host of new abilities, creating a house and home for herself out of thin air with her thoughts.
-She has the ability to harness, generate, and absorb radioactive energy into herself, allowing her to achieve feats such as fabricating objects out of thin air like clothes or shelter and levitating people or objects with her mind.
+Ellie is able to harness, generate, and absorb radioactive energy, allowing her to transmute and levitate matter.
+In later appearances, it was elaborated that Ellie's powers stem from an ability to manipulate reality at a quantum level and gain the abilities of her potential future selves.